goci-io/atlantis-helm-deployment/README.md

 We extend the [runatlantis/atlantis](https://hub.docker.com/r/runatlantis/atlantis/) image by adding `make` and [`tfenv`](https://github.com/cloudposse/tfenv).
 By adding `tfenv` into the process you can access all environment variables as terraform variables.

+The docker image is pushed to [gocidocker](https://hub.docker.com/u/gocidocker) on docker using [hub.docker.com]'s autobuild configuration.
+Once a new release is created with a tag following the convention of `<major>.<minor>[.<patch>]-atlantis` the docker image build will be triggered

+You can view the latest docker release [here](https://hub.docker.com/r/gocidocker/atlantis/tags)

 ### Usage
 ```hcl
 module "atlantis" {